scramjetorg/transform-hub/README.md

 OK!
 The installation was successful. 🎉 🎆

 We also work with Docker, but this is optional.
 Running the hub is possible without Docker in the background.
 If you don't want to use Docker, please skip this step.
-If you want to use Docker, you can install it by running the following command in your console:
+If you want to use Docker, you can install it by running the following commands in your console:

 ```bash
 sudo apt install -y docker.io docker-compose   # command will install docker and docker-compose